UZerbinati/uzerbinati.eu/category.md

 layout: block
 title:  Works by Category
 ---
-We here list the papers, proceedings, and preprints by category.
+A list of papers, proceedings, and preprints by category.
 ### Analysis

   1. _Analysis and numerical analysis of the Helmholtz-Korteweg equation_